wkumari/draft-wkumari-dnsop-alt-tld/README.md

        implementations misconfiguring / overriding the TLD itself and breaking .arpa.

-   There is a concern that if there were placed under .arpa, less experienced nameserver operators may inadvertently cover .arpa.
+   There is a concern that if there were placed under .arpa, inexperienced nameserver operators may inadvertently cover .arpa.
 A more significant concern is that the scope of the issue if the query does leak, and the fact that this would then make the root of the alternate naming namespace a third level domain, and not a second